Americans ease up on masks, virus safeguards: AP-NORC poll - NewsBreak

 Americans ease up on masks, virus safeguards: AP-NORC poll

-Many Americans have taken significant steps back from once-routine coronavirus precautions, with less than half now saying they regularly wear face masks, avoid crowds and skip nonessential travel.
+Many Americans have taken significant steps back from once-routine coronavirus precautions, with fewer than half now saying they regularly wear face masks, avoid crowds and skip nonessential travel.

 Americans are letting down their guard even as experts warn a new wave of COVID-19 cases is coming.
 A new poll from The Associated Press-NORC Center for Public Affairs Research shows fewer people taking protective measures than at any point in AP-NORC polls conducted since early 2021.